 Who would have thought that an article on the subject of proper behavior in an airline lounge was necessary?
 You would think that the people in an airline club lounge would be frequent flyers who know how to conduct themselves.
 But if you’ve been in an airline club lately, then you know that’s far from the truth.
 Time and time again, I witness poor behavior from privileged people and my last experience was the last straw … hence this post.

-There are a few ways to get into an airline’s club lounge: Fly on a first or business class international ticket, buy a yearly membership (usually around $400 a year), get a day pass (usually $50 per person) or have an American Express Platinum Card.
+There are a few ways to get into an airline’s club lounge: Fly on a first or business class international ticket, buy a yearly membership (usually around $400 a year), get a day pass (usually $50 per person) or have a Platinum Card from American Express.
 There are a few other ways too, but that will have to be a separate story.

 Inside the lounge, I grabbed some breakfast and a desk so I could work without draining my laptop battery.
 All was going smoothly until a middle-aged man sitting across the room decided to talk on his cell on speakerphone.
 Not only could his colleague Mike on the other end of the line hear him clearly, but so could everyone in the lounge.
 Everyone looked at him in disbelief but their glares went unnoticed.
 If his conversation had at least been interesting, it might not have been so bad but who wants to hear about dry wall before sunrise?

 Fortunately, his conversations were short andeach time I got up the nerve to tell him to pipe down and show consideration for others, he got off the phone.
 He left a short time later only to be replaced by an investment banker-type in his late thirties, who walked in talking loudly on his cell.
 He didn’t have the speaker on but he was speaking so loudly that I now know I will never do business with his firm.
 I’m sure that if his boss had been in the room, he would have been horrified and probably would have fired the guy instantly as those conversations need to take place in private.